 Similarly, observers or events can be included or excluded from being created in different parts of the spatial structure.
 The molecule observer "Fraction excreted", for example, makes use of the tag "Urine", so this observer is only created in the urine container.

 A spatial structure can be an organism consisting of organs, cells and other substructures.
 Alternatively, it can be a laboratory setup, like a test tube or a flow chamber with interconnected compartments.
 Typically, each structure is described by physical parameters, in particular by volume.
 Containers of a spatial structure can be defined as Physical, which may contain molecules in the simulation.
 They can also be defined as Logical, meaning they do not represent a real container with molecules but instead just representing a grouping of sub-containers.
 Containers are also grouped in categories like Organism, Organ, and others.
 This way, the physical makeup of an organism is described.

-The complex structure of a complete organism can be inspected, used, and modified after loading a simulation that was generated in PK-Sim® (see [Load a Simulation](Setting up a Simulation).
+The complex structure of a complete organism can be inspected, used, and modified after loading a simulation that was generated in PK-Sim® (see Load a Simulation).
 Alternatively, a spatial structure can be loaded on its own by using the Load Spatial Structure command in the Building Block Explorer and selecting the pkml file generated in PK-Sim® or MoBi®.
 The operations described below for creating new structures can also be used to modify imported structures.

 A very simple spatial structure named "Organism" has already been automatically created by executing the New Project command.
 For becoming familiar with editing spatial structures, proceed further:

 Click on the + sign next to "Spatial Structures" in the Building Block Explorer.

 Edit the "Organism" by double-clicking on it or by using the Edit command of the context menu that appears after right-clicking on Organism.